Glen Innes Highlands

 It was a group of Glen residents who established the Australian Standing Stones, venue for the annual Australian Celtic Festival.
 The Stones are especially haunting on a winter’s morning when there’s often frost on the ground and the stones are shrouded in mist.
 There are more than thirty Heritage-listed buildings in the CBD of Glen Innes and more a little further afield.

-Whether it’s the unspoilt outdoors, the lure of gems, the rollicking sounds of Celtic music or a quiet glass of local wine in front of a log fire that lures you, you won’t forget your time in Celtic Country.
+Whether it’s the unspoilt outdoors, the lure of gems, the rollicking sounds of Celtic music or a quiet glass of local wine in front of a log fire that lures you, you won’t forget your time in Glen Innes Highlands

-Glen Innes is a country town with it all, and at only seven hours from Sydney and four hours from Brisbane, this lavish pocket of New England is waiting for you.
+Glen Innes Highlands has something for everyone.
+Only seven hours from Sydney and four hours from Brisbane, this lavish pocket of New England is waiting for you.